How the Lost Kitchen, one of the nation’s hardest-to-book restaurants, survived a lost year

 When she was young, French washed dishes and cleaned up, and eventually ran the line, churning out plates of fried eggs, home fries, bacon, fried scallops and onion rings.
 Sometimes she would gather edible flowers from the family garden and add them to the plates, trying to create food that not only tasted good but was also beautiful.

 “I wasn’t a chef; I was a good, simple cook,” she writes.
 “I could sear up a good piece of fish with potatoes like my grandfather; I could make an old-fashioned butter cake with rhubarb and a thick custard sauce that reminded me of my grandmother.
-My knife skills were subpar at best, and I had no idea what the eff mise-en-place or garde-manger was.”
+My knife skills were subpar at best, and I had no idea what … mise-en-place or garde-manger was.”

 And yet after several years running the Lost Kitchen, as word spread and French’s reputation for creating extraordinary meals grew, there was no denying her talent.